downfromthetrees/the_magic_eye/MAGIC_TODO.md

 - go through and submit the worst images on your own account, then remove them with right removal message (especially all the confusing perspective pics)
 - put the algorithm in the wiki

+- increase the repost range, introduce more complexity in the algorithm

 - 'wrong' command should remove incorrect match from duplicates, 'never' should permanently set it "Please post this hq version instead: "